11 Money-Saving Secrets Target Employees Won’t Tell You

 You can get REDCard benefits without the credit

 Robert F. Bukaty/AP/REX/Shutterstock

 An employee has probably asked if you want to open a REDCard to save 5 percent off every Target purchase.
-If you’ve said no because you don’t want to open a new credit card (perhaps because of these sneaky things that bring down your credit score), you can still get the price-reduction benefits without waiting to be approved.
+If you’ve said no because you don’t want to open a new credit card, you can still get the price-reduction benefits without waiting to be approved.
 “If you’re looking to avoid taking a hit on your credit, the Redcard debit card is a great option,” says O’Neil.
 You can pull the money (minus your savings) straight from your bank account.

 REDcard holders have longer return policies

 Procrastinators, this one’s for you: REDcard members get an extra 30 days to return unwanted goods, meaning you’ll get a full four months to bring back standard items, and electronics get double their usual time limit.
 The only exceptions are for items with a fixed return date (such as certain holiday items), non-returnable items, and anything from Target Mobile.
-Here are 14 more stores with the absolute best return policies.
+Here are more secret store policies that will save you money.